 Project Description

-Inspired by this story, the team took a microbial perspective and created a fictional character of extremophile bacteria that inhabits Mars.
+Inspired by this story, the team took a microbial perspective and created a fictional character of extremophile bacteria that inhabit Mars.
 One day, parts repairmen in a space center boarded a “space colonization” rocket and stowed away from the post-climate Earth to Mars.
-After landing, they ran opposite the space city, left the jurisdiction, and found a foothold, where they met the story’s protagonist.
-During the “contact,” a process that could not be described in words, the extremophile bacteria recognized ancestor bacteria belonging to the same species in the microbiome of the girl’s intestines.
-This first contact is different from previous ones, portraying a cosmic view of interdependence on a challenging scale to observe with the naked eye.
+After landing, they ran in the opposite direction of the space city, left the jurisdiction, and found a foothold, where they met the story’s protagonist.
+During the “contact,” a process that cannot be described in words, the extremophile bacteria recognized ancestral bacteria belonging to the same species in the girl’s intestinal microbiome.
+This first contact is different from previous ones, portraying a cosmic view of interdependence on a challenging scale that is observable with the naked eye.
 How do these two life forms embrace or hurt each other in the reunion story between the Mars indigenous and the “human” ancestor bacteria?
 What kind of training would astronauts with this cosmology receive, and how would they live in symbiosis with other species?
 We must remember that symbiosis is not a peaceful transaction, and survival inevitably involves discussion, conflict, and collaboration.

-Drawing on science fiction literature, emerging technologies, and post-human perspectives, the project opens up a series of discussions on framing space exploration outside the metaphor of colonization through prototyping, experimental videos, space simulations, online platforms, and stakeholder interviews.
+Drawing on science fiction literature, emerging technologies, and post-human perspectives, the project initiates a series of discussions on re-framing space exploration beyond the metaphor of colonization through prototyping, experimental videos, space simulations, online platforms, and stakeholder interviews.

-During project development, Zone Sound Creative studio and artists visited the Taiwan National Space Organization and a NASA lunar mock-up base in the Western Desert during the 1960s space race, filmed on locations, and collected microbial samples.
-Juxtaposing extreme landscapes with microscopic images blurs the distinction between humans and microbes and further replaces the human “individual” definition with the concept of “holobiont.”
+During project development, ZONE SOUND CREATIVE and the artists visited the Taiwan National Space Organization and a NASA lunar mock-up base in the Western Desert during the 1960s space race, filming on location and collecting microbial samples.
+Juxtaposing extreme landscapes with microscopic images blurs the distinction between humans and microbes, further replacing the human “individual” definition with the concept of “holobiont.”

 製作團隊 Credits